loopandlearn/LoopFollow/README.md

 Please see [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/) for all the building options.

 ### General feature list

+Please review the list on [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/) which may be updated more frequently than this README.md file.

 - scrollable/scalable graph display with BG, basal, bolus, and carb details plus Loop status, Loop Prediction, and the General NS Care portal info.
 - Override DND and system volume for all alerts.
 - snoozes per alert, presnooze, edit existing snooze, and snooze all alert settings.
-- the standard Low/High, Urgent Low/High, and missed reading alerts.
-High will have a persistence option that’s still to do.
-Eg high for x minutes.
+- the standard Low/High, Urgent Low/High, and missed reading alerts with additonal option to select persistence; for example, alert when high for x minutes.
-- fast drop/rise alerts with BG limits.
-Eg Trigger fast drop only when under a BG where it’s an issue.
+- fast drop/rise alerts with BG limits; for example, alert for fast drop only when glucose is below specific value.
 - sage/cage reminder alerts for x hours before change.
-- Not Looping with Bg limits alert.
-So you can trigger the alert only if under or over a BG range.
+- Not Looping with glucose limits alert: you can configure the alert if under or over a glucose range.
 - Missed Bolus alert.
 - calendar entries to use watch complication with BG, arrow, delta, cob, iob and minutes ago (if old reading).
 - background silent audio to keep iOS from killing the app.
 This is why it can’t go in the App Store for just a simple download.